kunhwiko/Sudoku/README.md

   * Validate for number in each row, column, and 3x3 square
   * Utilizes a backtracking algorithm to solve the board

+* Utilizes GUI for better user experience

+  * User is able to see and input numbers to the board
+  * User is able to see how backtracking seeks for solution

+### How to use
+Coming soon!